1. It’s in low-Earth orbit

 In addition, a huge amount has been learned about how humans change and adapt to long duration spacefights, which is of huge value as we plan missions to Mars and beyond.

 4. It’s the third brightest object in the night sky

 The ISS is massive.
-It has a wing span of 100m – larger than a football field, and is shiny so it reflects the sun.
-Therefore it can easily be seen in the night sky with the naked eye.
+The solar array wingspan (240 feet) is about the same length as the world’s largest passenger aircraft, the Airbus A380.
+The space station is 357 feet end-to-end, one yard shy of the full length of an American football field.
+The ISS can easily be seen in the night sky with the naked eye.
 You just need to know where to look for it, and handily NASA has developed a great Spot the ISS service – simply enter your email address and home location and you will receive notifications when the ISS is due to pass overhead at night.

 You can also track the ISS in real time at:

 The ISS is typically staffed by a crew of six professional astronauts, who keep the station in good working order, and conduct the science experiments.
+230 individuals from 18 countries have visited the International Space Station.
 It has also served as the destination of seven private citizens (on eight missions, as one flew twice).
-Each private citizen was a customer of Space Adventures, and flew to the ISS in on a Russian Soyuz spacecraft.
+Each private citizen was a customer of Space Adventures, and flew to the ISS on a Russian Soyuz spacecraft.
 See a video about their experience.

 6. It’s a great location for a music video

 The ISS serves as a great location for a music video as demonstrated by Canadian astronaut Chris Hadfield, who in his spare time during a 6 month stay recorded this hugely popular viral video.